Experiments with CodeMirror

 Try to use the find and replace tool and change “o” to “O”

-For now let’s start from the problem of detecting when the user accepts or rejects a change in the merge view, and then we will use this information to disable the diff view when there are no more changes to review.
+For now let’s start from the problem of detecting when the user accepts or rejects a change in the merge view, and then we will use this information to disable it when there are no more changes to review.

 Intercepting accept/reject events